-Plants need a home and with it, a supply of food and water.
-Their home is the pot filled with soil, and if there is not enough, there cannot be enough nutrients or water available.
-In hot and dry weather with days filled with intense sunshine, a small pot is going to need watering two to three times a day.
+Plants need a home and a supply of food and water with it.
+Their home is a pot filled with soil, and if there is not enough, there cannot be enough nutrients or water available.
+In hot and dry weather with days filled with intense sunshine, a small pot will need watering two to three times a day.
 It is much healthier for the plant to have a stable moist environment rather than the ups and downs of dry and wet conditions.

 Pots around your home should be in proportion to where you place them.
 You know how to choose an end table for your sofa.
 In the same way, think about the size of a pot adjacent to an outdoor sitting area, the patio corner, or by posts supporting the ramada.
 Out in the yard, the distance will diminish the size of the container.

 Larger plants look out of balance in a small pot.
-Additionally, as I discussed before, a smaller size pot would not be able to support a large plant, and you will most likely find it toppling in the wind.
+Additionally, as I discussed before, a smaller pot would not support a large plant, and you will most likely find it toppling in the wind.

 Desert Garden Pots – Materials

 You can use almost anything as a planting container.
-If you are planning to use deeply rooted plants, you need to make sure your pot is as tall as it is wide, but for shorter roots, many gardeners will plant in wheelbarrows, bed frames and low bowls.
+If you are planning to use deeply rooted plants, you need to make sure your pot is as tall as wide, but for shorter roots, many gardeners will plant in wheelbarrows, bed frames, and low bowls.

-Full sun pots should be containers that have thick walls.
-This helps to insulate the soil and roots.
+Full sun pots should have thick walls, which help insulate the soil and roots.
 My favorite are pots made of glazed clay or ceramic because I believe they will outlive us for generations to come if they are not exposed to freezing temperatures when wet.

-You want to be careful if you are in a hot area and not choose metal pots.
+If you are in a hot area, you want to be careful not to choose metal pots.
 The metal will conduct the heat right into the soil and risk burning the roots.
 However, I have successfully used sheet insulation inside the sunny side of a metal container.

-I am biased against plastic pots because I believe our homes are worth more than a plastic container.
+I am biased against plastic pots because our homes are worth more than plastic containers.

-If you prefer these pots that are easy to move, it has to be a heavy-duty plastic, or preferably the light-weight pots made from resin or polyethylene but only if they have a thicker wall than plastic containers.
+If you prefer these pots that are easy to move, it has to be heavy-duty plastic, or preferably the light-weight pots made from resin or polyethylene, but only if they have a thicker wall than plastic containers.

 Get the skinny on pots